ewpratten/ewpratten.com/_posts/2020-09-10-CodeSpaces-For-FRC.md

 categories: github codespaces
 excerpt: >-
-    I was recently accepted into the GitHub Codespaces beta test program And decided to try it out on the largest open source project I am currently involved with.
+    I was recently accepted into the GitHub Codespaces beta test program and decided to try it out on the largest open source project I am currently involved with.
 redirect_from:
  - /post/2jdk02s4/